Skip to content

 How does a HELOC work?

-Think of a HELOC like a credit card (with a much better interest rate) where your “line amount” is like your maximum credit card limit, and the “draws” would be any time you tap into your HELOC and pull money out (similar to purchases made on a credit card).
-You may run up the HELOC balance and pay it down as often as you’d like – just as you can with a credit card.
+Think of a HELOC like a credit card (with a much better interest rate) where your line amount is like your maximum credit card limit, and the “draws” would be any time you use your HELOC to either pull cash out (like a credit card cash advance but without the fee) or simply pay for goods or services (like writing a check to a contractor).
+You may run up the balance of the HELOC and pay it down as often as you’d like – just as you can with a credit card.

 The HELOC is an adjustable-rate mortgage (ARM) that moves in lockstep with the Prime Rate and has a ceiling (maximum) interest rate of 18%.
 Whenever the Fed hikes or cuts the Federal funds rate, the interest rate on HELOC adjusts accordingly.